Andyplus1/ConMo/README.md

 python preprocess_video_ddim.py --config_path configs/erase_camera/preprocess_config_camera.yaml
 python run_erase.py --config_path configs/erase_camera/guidance_config_camera.yaml
 ```

-The list "erased" in the config is
+The `erased` list in the config must match the length of the `mask_path` list.
+Objects associated with True values in the `mask_path` will be erased.
+If all entries in `erased` are True, only the camera motion will be transferred.

 Once the method is done, the video will be saved to the ```output_path``` under `result.mp4`.